aaronloh16/personal-website-v2/README.md

 Code for my personal website.
 Check it out at [aaronloh.xyz](https://aaronloh.xyz)!

-Credit to Owen Gretzinger for the beautiful design.
+Credit to Owen Gretzinger for the beautiful design